scheingraber/oq_model_explorer/README.md

 Openquake model explorer.

 # Info
-This is some python code to _visualize_, _analyze_ and _simplify_ Openquake models.
+This is a GUI interface to _visualize_, _analyze_ and _simplify_ Openquake models.
 Some functionality that is not meant to be published here has been removed.

 Dependencies include: